paulintrognon/next-typescript/README.md

 # Next.js with TypeScript and ESLint

-Starter code for a clean Next.hs + TypeScript + ESLint project.
+Starter code for a clean Next.js + TypeScript + ESLint project.

 More info here: https://paulintrognon.fr/blog/post/typescript-prettier-eslint-next-js